Contents: click to jump to a section

 Another magnificent Christmas tree

 We stood in front of the tree to watch the traditional changing of the guards.
 It was a memorable sight to watch the soldiers march up the hill to the sounds of their band.
-They turned around the Christmas tree to make their entrance to the castle.
+They made a loop round the Christmas tree to make their entrance to the castle.

 Pin for later: A Christmas trip to Windsor Castle